websanco/liferay-learn/docs/dxp-cloud/latest/en/platform-services/downloading-and-uploading-backups.md

 tar zcvf database.tgz database.gz
 ```

 The `databases` and `add-drop-database` options are necessary for backup restoration to work correctly.
-You can also use the `/backup/download` API to see how the backup service creates its MySQL dump file).
+You can also use the `/backup/download` API to see how the backup service creates its MySQL dump file.

 With these options, the resulting dump file contains the following code just before the create table statements.